AbUndMax/CSVcomparator-Batch-Program/README.md

 ### Assumptions
 - **Label Columns**: Both files must include a specific column that holds "labels" for each row (e.g., sample name).
 The labels in both files must match exactly.
-- **Column Mapping**: Users should know which column in File 1 corresponds to which in File 2.
+- **Column Mapping**: Users should know which column in File 1 corresponds to which in File 2 and provide this information in a separate .txt file. (see below)
 - **Handling of Empty Lines**: Empty lines are automatically handled by the script.
 - **Partial Matches**: If not all labels from File 1 are present in File 2, the script compares only the intersecting labels and notifies if any labels from File 1 are missing in File 2.